jancelin/docker-lizmap/README.md

-For testing, no persitent config data:
+For testing, no persitent config data, working with lizmap-plugin-master:

 ```docker pull jancelin/docker-lizmap-master```